First Issue of Journal of Human Security & Resilience

 Criminal Justice course in London

 UCCS BACJ and MCJ students can study the history and roots of US Criminal Justice in London, England this summer from July 10 - 17, 2017.
 This faculty-directed course will facilitate meetings with members of the Royal Courts of Justice, House of Parliament and more.
-Contact Katy Cathcart for details and program credit at email@example.com or (719) 255-2255 for details.
-Criminal Justice course in London.
+Contact Katy Cathcart for details and program credit at firstname.lastname@example.org or (719) 255-2255 for details.
+An information session will be held on March 7, 2017 from 5 - 6:309pm in UC 116.
+Download CJ in London flyers for more details:

 UCCS MPA students who are interested in understanding and addressing policy related to international development, public management and public policy have an opportunity to take University of Colorado Denver's International Development in East Africa course.
-Contact Dr. Don Klingner for details and program credit at firstname.lastname@example.org or (719) 255-4012 for details.
-International Development in East Africa.
+Contact Dr. Don Klingner for details and program credit at email@example.com or (719) 255-4012 for details.
+International Development in East Africa flyer for more details.

 Regina Winters Tapped as Prestigious Ethics Fellow